typedb/typedb/docs/spec.md

 3. 🔶 Struct components are considered to be unordered: i.e., `{ x: $x, y: $y}` is equal to `{ y: $y, x: $x }`.

 _Remark_: The exception for list indices is mainly for convenience.
 Indeed, you could always explicitly bind `$index` with the pattern `$index in [0..len($list)-1];`.
 See "Case **IN_LIST_PATT**" below.

-_Remark_ In this specification, we assume all struct components to be **uniquely named** in the schema: as such, each component has a unique associated type.
-Without this constraint, weird value polymorphism may arise (but might be intended?).

 ### Simple expression patterns